AzmatIshaq/cc1/projects/project2/README.md

 The pickup sound for the cheese, it was entitled "Retro Game Notification".

-The end losing sound it was entitled "Arcade Space Shoot Dead Notification"
+The end losing sound it was entitled "Arcade Space Shooter Dead Notification"

 The level music it was entitled "Classic Arcade Video Game"